Stroudsburg Construction Accident Attorney

 Workers’ Compensation in Pennsylvania

 If you are injured in a workplace construction accident in Stroudsburg or elsewhere, you may be covered by workers’ compensation, and as such, whether or not the accident was caused by the negligence of your employer, you will be entitled to receive workers’ compensation benefits to account for wage loss, medical expenditures, and other losses.
 Workers’ compensation does require you to relinquish any and all claims you would have brought against your employer, however.
+Your Stroudsburg construction accident lawyer will better explain the specifics of your claim during your consultation.

 Third-Party Liability in Construction Accident Claims